raystack/firehose/docs/docs/reference/core-faqs.md

 ## What is Stencil in context of Firehose ?

-ODPF Stencil API is a dynamic schema registry for hosting and managing versions of Protobuf descriptors.
+Stencil API is a dynamic schema registry for hosting and managing versions of Protobuf descriptors.
 The schema handling i.e., find the mapped schema for the topic, downloading the descriptors, and dynamically being notified of/updating with the latest schema is abstracted through the Stencil library.

 The Stencil Client is a proprietary library that provides an abstraction layer, for schema handling.
 Schema Caching, dynamic schema updates are features of the stencil client library.

-Refer [this article](https://odpf.gitbook.io/stencil/) for further information of the features, configuration and deployment instructions of the Stencil API.
-Source code of Stencil Server and Client API can be found in its [Github repository](https://github.com/odpf/stencil).
+Refer [this article](https://raystack.gitbook.io/stencil/) for further information of the features, configuration and deployment instructions of the Stencil API.
+Source code of Stencil Server and Client API can be found in its [Github repository](https://github.com/raystack/stencil).

 ## How do I configure Protobuf needed to consume ?

 Generated Protobuf Descriptors are hosted behind an Stencil server artifactory/HTTP endpoint.
 This endpoint URL and the ProtoDescriptor class that the Firehose deployment should use to deserialize raw data with is configured in Firehose in the environment variables`SCHEMA_REGISTRY_STENCIL_URLS`and`INPUT_SCHEMA_PROTO_CLASS` respectively .

 The Proto Descriptor Set of the Kafka messages must be uploaded to the Stencil server.
-Refer [this guide](https://github.com/odpf/stencil/tree/master/server#readme) on how to setup and configure the Stencil server.
+Refer [this guide](https://github.com/raystack/stencil/tree/master/server#readme) on how to setup and configure the Stencil server.

 ## Can we select particular fields from the input message ?